cryptosphere/cryptosphere/README.md

 ### No really, I'm interested in the system's cryptography.
 What should I read?

+We realize there's a lot of people making ["interesting" claims][lolclaims] in the security world, and that claims alone don't work.
+We need well-designed, well-documented, well-scrutinized open source cryptosystems.

 Check out the [Data Model][data_model] page in the Wiki for the threat model and a specification of the cryptography employed in the system.
 It's still a work in progress and some components of the system aren't specified yet.